kjell/mcn-2020-git-haiku/index.md

-Swallow in the dusk
+In the cicada's cry
-Penetrating the very rock,
+oh voices of the wild ducks
-and gazes at the moon.
+My moonlit pillow